CospanDesign/nysa-sata/README.md

 https://github.com/CospanDesign/nysa-verilog/tree/master/verilog/wishbone/slave/wb_sata

-This code was written a long time ago and I've learned much more about verilog and project organization since then.
-It has been proven in a Virtex 6 FPGA reading and writing to/from four Sata 2 hard drives at Most of the license is MIT but some of the licenses are GPL
+Most of the license is MIT but some of the licenses are GPL

 TODO: Fix Link layer... there is a small FIFO in there that is used to handle all starting and stopping